ball pit.jpg

 Pre-requisite: Dogs should be at least 6 months old should be able to sit, down, have a short stay, come when called, walk on a loose leash, and have taken a beginner obedience class.
 Beginner Novice is NOT a pre-requisite to take this class.
 This positive reinforcement class focuses on the Novice exercises (heel on leash, figure 8, heel free, stand for exam, recall with finish, sit/stay get your leash, and group sits & downs).
 Focus is on competitive obedience, but non-competitive handlers who want to improve their skills are welcome.

-MON 6:15 - 6:45 pm Instructor: Cindy Jones Limit 6 No class Memorial Day.
-Make up class June 3.
+MON 6:15 - 6:45 pm Instructor: Cindy Jones Limit 6

-TUE 6:00 - 6:45 pm Instructor: Dick Hemmer Limit 8 FULL
+TUE 6:30 - 7:15 pm Instructor: Dick Hemmer Limit 8

-Intro to Open
+Intro to Open Skills

 Open